Lewys Twamley: Club career

+Southend United

+On 28 June 2026, it was announced that Twamley had signed a two-year contract with National League club Southend United, with an option for a third year.

 International career

 Twamley made his Wales Under-18 debut in the 2–0 friendly match defeat against England on 29 March 2021 as a second-half substitute.
 In August 2021 he was called up to the Wales under 19 team.